String Quintet No. 2 (Mozart): Movements

-The lyrical slow movement is unremarkable structurally.
-However, throughout the work Mozart made small adjustments to the musical material of the original wind serenade when rewriting the music for strings, one of which can be heard in the second subject of this movement.
-In the string quintet version, he inserts a chromatic note into the descending scale motif, and adjusts the rhythm to accommodate it.
+The structure of the lyrical slow movement is unremarkable.
+As far as the process of arrangement is concerned, Mozart made small adjustments throughout to the musical material of the original wind serenade when rewriting the music for strings, one of which can be heard in the second subject of this movement.
+In the string quintet version, he inserts a chromatic note into the descending scale motif and adjusts the rhythm to accommodate it.